Workiva/over_react/doc/wrapping_js_components.md

 #### Creating the Annotation

 The annotation is how Dart knows what JS API needs to be linked to the Dart getter.
-In other words, if you do:
+Whatever you set as the annotation parameter will be used by Dart to find the JS implementation.
+Dart will expect to find the parameter as a property on the `Window` in the browser.
+Future references to the Dart getter will be linked directly to that tangible JS on the `Window`.
+That means that if the annotation looks like:

 ```dart
 @JS('ArbitraryComponent')
 ```

-Dart will expect to find a property on the `Window`, in the browser, called `ArbitraryComponent`.
-Future references to the Dart getter will be linked directly to that JS property on the window.
-This can get complicated because the exact name of the API will likely include the name of the library and any namespacing on the JS side.
-Ultimately, it depends on how the JavaScript is bundled and how the API is exported from that bundle.

-For example, imagine our package is called `MagicalJsPackage`.
-The bundle for the package is namespaced by the package name, and therefore when it's attached to the page, its members are nested within the namespace.
-We want to access the component `ArbitraryComponent`.
-Putting it all together, we'd expect the annotation to be:
+then Dart will expect to find the property `ArbitraryComponent` on the `Window`.
+However, we **strongly** recommend ensuring that your bundle is namespaced and all exports are nested inside that namespace.
+This is important to ensure that there are not naming collisions due to two components with the same name being attached to the `Window`.
+Consequently, if the package is named `MagicalJsPackage`, your annotation would probably look like:

 ```dart
 @JS('MagicalJsPackage.ArbitraryComponent')